pillarxyz/classdict/README.md

 ## What?

-This repo is a fork of [plaintext-lewis-short](https://github.com/josephholsten/plaintext-lewis-short) that adds a command-line interface for looking up entries in the dictionary.

-It contains:
+This repository contains:

 1. Two plain text versions of *A Latin Dictionary* (edd.
 Charlton T. Lewis and Charles Short):
    - `lewis-short.txt`: Standard version with straight quotes
    - `lewis-short-smart-quotes.txt`: Version with curly quotes

-2. A command-line tool (`lslatdict.sh`) for quickly looking up Latin words in the dictionary
+2. A command-line tool (`lslatdict`) for quickly looking up Latin words in the dictionary

+3. Easy installation options via `Makefile` or installation script

 These files are based on the XML version that [the Perseus Digital Library](http://www.perseus.tufts.edu/hopper/) has [made available under a Creative-Commons license](https://github.com/PerseusDL/lexica/tree/master/CTS_XML_TEI/perseus/pdllex/lat/ls).